2024 U.S. ELECTIONS RAPID RESEARCH BLOG

 Key Takeaways

-• The letter to DHS from the state attorneys general references a document from the Heritage Foundation to evidence its claims of mass non-citizen voting, even though the foundation’s own research shows only 23 cases of non-citizen voting nationwide between 2003 and 2023.
+- The letter to DHS from the state attorneys general references a document from the Heritage Foundation to evidence its claims of mass non-citizen voting, even though the foundation’s own research shows fewer than 100 cases of non-citizen voting nationwide between 2002 and 2023.

 Background